One of the most common causes is breastfeeding. Some nipple pain causes create irritation to the point that part of the nipple bleeds and scabs over.

 When the clot gets dry and hard, it’s a scab.
 The scab serves to keep germs out of the opening and allow the cells underneath to heal.

 Commonly, women have some nipple pain as they get used to breastfeeding.
-According to a 2016 study, in the first month after giving birth, 32 percent of women reported cracked nipples due to breastfeeding.
+According to a 2016 study, in the first month after giving birth,

 Once your nipples have become accustomed to breastfeeding, the discomfort can continue if your baby: